-Table 38: Modifications Made to Standard Design in Each Prototype to SimulateProposed Code Change for Space Cooling Airflow Rate and Fan Efficacy
+Table 37: Modifications Made to Standard Design in Each Prototype to Simulate

+Proposed Code Change for Space Cooling Airflow Rate and Fan Efficacy

 There are no existing requirements in Title 24, Part 6 that cover refrigerant charge verification for multifamily buildings four habitable stories and greater.
-The Statewide CASE Team modified the Standard Design so that it calculated energy impacts of the most common current design practice based on limited available data.
+The Statewide CASE Team modified the Standard Design to calculate energy impacts of the most common current design practice based on limited available data.
 The approach to evaluating the impact of refrigerant charge verification is based on the current approach for low-rise residential buildings as defined in the Residential ACM Reference Manual (California Energy Commission 2019).
 The Residential ACM Reference Manual describes that the software applies a factor to the cooling system compressor efficiency using a multiplier of 0.90 to account for the effect of improper refrigerant charge and 0.96 for proper charge.
 In CBECC-Res these factors are applied to the air conditioner compressor energy efficiency ratio (EER) without fan energy included.
 The EER that is directly input into CBECC-Com is the system EER, which includes fan energy.
-The factors that need to be applied to the system EER were calculated using the CBECC-
+The factors that need to be applied to the system EER were calculated using the CBECC-Com assumptions as described in the Nonresidential ACM Reference Manual

-Com assumptions as described in the Nonresidential ACM Reference Manual (California Energy Commission 2019b) for how system EER is translated to compressor EER.9
+(California Energy Commission 2019b) for how system EER is translated to compressor EER.9

-Table 39 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design.
+Table 38 presents the parameters which were modified and what values were used in the Standard Design and Proposed Design.
 Specifically, the proposed conditions assume a factor of 0.965 applied to the system EER entered in CBECC-Com, which is equivalent to a factor of 0.96 applied to compressor EER.
 Similarly, the basecase conditions assume a factor of 0.913 applied to the system EER entered in CBECC-Com, which is equivalent to a factor of 0.90 applied to compressor EER.
+The Statewide CASE Team evaluated both the new construction and existing building prototypes.

-The impacts of the proposed submeasures are climate-specific; therefore, energy savings are evaluated in each climate zone where the proposal applies.
+The impacts of the proposed submeasures are climate-specific; therefore, The Statewide CASE Team evaluated energy savings in each applicable climate zone.

-Table 39: Modifications Made to Standard Design in Each Prototype to Simulate
+Table 38: Modifications Made to Standard Design in Each Prototype to Simulate